nice-digital/interview-code-review-exercise/README.md

 Reviewing other developers work is a typical lead developer activity, and a useful way of keeping an eye on the general technical implementation direction of your team.

 This repository contains details of a small and relevant problem with a senior developer's coding solution.
-There is a solution written in Javascript and also a solution written in C#.
-You'll choose one of these solutions to review.
+For some of the problems there will be a choice of languages solutions to choose to review.

 ### Code review exercise instructions
-- Choose a subfolder for the relevant problem
+- Find the relevant problem subfolder (we'll indicate which problem to look at)
 - Read the PROBLEM-SPEC.md in the relevant subfolder
 - Choose *one* language solution to review
 - Spend up to 30 mins reviewing the code, its up to you how you gather your feedback.